 Host giveaways and contests.

 A great way to boost engagement and gain new followers is to host giveaways.
-To win a piece of artwork or personalized design, have your followers comment on a post, tagging three friends.
+Have your followers comment or tag friends to win a piece of artwork or personalized design.
 You can also offer additional entries if your followers include your post in their Instagram stories or post about your work on their own page.